 RetroAire Replacement Packaged Terminal Air Condition/Heat Pumps units are available in straight cooling (PTAC) or as heat pump systems (PTHP).
 Both the PTAC and PTHP configurations fit the wall sleeves of the units listed on the front cover.
-Heat pumps (PTHP) reduce energy costs and will operate in mechanical heat mode down to an outdoor temperature of 40°F.
+Heat pumps (PTHP) reduce energy costs and will operate in mechanical heat mode down to an outdoor temperature of 40°F (4.4°C), Below 40°F (4.4°C) heating is accomplished by an auxillary heat option.